JArthurJohnston/story-teller/README.md

 **Installing MongoDB and Voyage***

+1. Install VoyageMongo using the Catalog browser.

-	Install mongo on your machine following the instructions listed here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/
+2. Install mongodb on your machine following the instructions listed here: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/